ErezStu/React-Monthly-Expenses/README.md

 If you don't have react/cli globally on your computer, run the command: "npm i -g react-cli react" - run it wherever you want.

-Run the command: "npm i" on each folder.
+Run the command: "npm i".

-Run "npm start" and choose yes to a diffrent address client when it asks you.
+Run "npm start".